ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 ## Instantiating the Grid

-Next up, we need to create the grid inside of your container using JavaScript.
-To do this we use the `createGrid` method on the agGrid package.
+Then, create the grid inside of your container by calling `createGrid` on the agGrid package.

 <snippet transform={false} language="jsx">
 |// Grid Options: Contains all of the grid configurations